-I hereby certify that, to the best of my knowledge, this report and its contents are work products of Cheiron, Inc. These work products are complete and accurate and have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Standard of Practice set out by the Actuarial Standards Board, including the use of assumptions and methods for funding purposes that comply with the Actuarial Standards of Practice.
+I hereby certify that this report and its contents are work products of Cheiron, Inc. These work products are complete and accurate and have been prepared in accordance with generally recognized and accepted actuarial principles and practices and our understanding of the Code of Professional Conduct and applicable Standard of Practice set out by the Actuarial Standards Board as well as applicable laws and regulations, including the use of assumptions and methods for funding purposes that comply with the Actuarial Standards of Practice.
 Furthermore, as a credentialed actuary, I meet the Qualification Standards of the American Academy of Actuaries to render the opinion contained in this report.
 This report does not address any contractual or legal issues.
 We are not attorneys, and our firm does not provide any legal service or advice.